eriklukas/Lukas1337.github.io/_posts/2020-10-25-TTN-LoRa-Guide.md

 const unsigned int sendInterval = 30; // How often we will transmit in seconds

-const int batteryPin = A7; // The pin for reading the battery voltage on the Feather M0 Radio float measuredVoltage = 0; // Used for saving the battery voltage reading
+const int batteryPin = A7; // The pin for reading the battery voltage on the Feather M0 Radio float measuredVoltage = 0; // Stores the battery voltage reading

 // Pinout for Feather 32u4 LoRa
 //TinyLoRa lora = TinyLoRa(7, 8, 4);